The Complete Comparison of AI Search Visibility Tools: The 2026 Buyer's Guide

 Which tool is best if I only need AI visibility monitoring?

 Choose based on prompt volume, seat limits, and platform coverage rather than UI.
 If you need unlimited seats, Peec lists unlimited seats across tiers and tracks ChatGPT, Perplexity, and AI Overviews by default (https://peec.ai/pricing).
-SE Visible also lists unlimited users and multi-brand limits by tier, which makes it a strong agency fit when you need to track multiple brands in one workspace (https://visible.seranking.com/).
-Scrunch is best if you need persona tracking and audits, but its Growth plan is a premium price point (https://scrunch.com/pricing/).
-Profound and AthenaHQ are heavier enterprise options when you need broader engine coverage and workflows (https://www.tryprofound.com/pricing, https://www.athenahq.ai/plans).
+SE Visible also lists unlimited users and multi-brand limits by tier, which makes it a strong agency fit (https://visible.seranking.com/).
+Scrunch is best if you need persona tracking and audits (https://scrunch.com/pricing/).
+Profound and AthenaHQ are heavier enterprise options when you need broader engine coverage (https://www.tryprofound.com/pricing, https://www.athenahq.ai/plans).
+Pick the tool that matches your prompt volume and seat count first, then compare engines.

 Do these tools improve visibility or only measure it?